Frequently Asked Questions

 Does your equipment have any warranties?

-Yes, new pump and motor complete units carry a five (5) year manufacturer’s warranty.
+Yes, for residential pump applications that are 5 hp and less, new pump and motor complete units carry a five (5) year manufacturer’s warranty.
 However, sold separately they have a (1) year warranty.
 Bladder tanks also have a five (5) year warranty.
 Additionally our softener systems and iron filter system have a five (5) year warranty.
 These warranties cover manufacturing defects.
-They do not cover acts of Mother Nature, like lightning damage, flood damage, or wind damage.
+They do not cover failures caused by environmental factors or acts of Mother Nature, like lightning damage, flood damage, or wind damage.
 Labor on equipment mentioned above is warrantied for 1 year.
 We will always itemize your invoice to depict warranties as they apply to any work we perform.
 We also maintain these records in our system so should we need to replace something under warranty we are well informed and have recorded the information.